excelsior-oss/excelsior-jet-maven-plugin/README.md

           so performing a Test Run is mandatory for Java Runtime Slim-Down as well.

 **Known issue:** Java Runtime Slim-Down does not work with the `excelsior-installer` packaging type yet
-                 due to a bug in Excelsior JET.
-We are going to fix it in the next update of Excelsior JET.
+                 due to a bug in Excelsior JET prior to Excelsior JET Maintenance Pack 2.
+                 It is fixed in Excelsior JET 11 MP2.

 #### Creating Trial Versions